ahornero/clean-login/readme.txt

 ### Spam protection

-*   Register form protected with CAPTCHA (as an option)
+*   Register form protected with CAPTCHA and  Google reCaptcha (as an option)
 *   Forms are also protected by Honeypot antispam protection

 ### Internacionalization